 - Adalimumab (Humira)

 - Phosphodieasterase-4 (PDE-4) inhibitor: The only drug currently in this category is Otezla.
 It's FDA-approved for psoriatic arthritis treatment and taken orally.
 Side effects include diarrhea, nausea, weight loss, and depression.

 New treatments have improved the outlook for people with psoriatic arthritis.
 "The goal of treatment should be a dramatic improvement in pain so it doesn't impact the patient's tasks of daily living," says Alice Gottlieb, MD, PhD, chair of dermatology at Tufts Medical Center.

 "Since the early 2000s, when TNF blockers were first used for psoriatic arthritis, the bar for treatment has been raised," says Christopher Ritchlin, MD, a rheumatologist at the University of Rochester Medical Center.
 For many people, TNF blockers restore their energy, their ability to function, and their overall quality of life, especially at first.

 "The response sometimes diminishes over time," says Ritchlin.
 If and when this happens, doctors have a number of options to restore relief, either by adding another medication to the treatment plan or by trying a different TNF-blocker.

 It's important that you have a health care team that meets your needs with psoriatic arthritis.
 This team may include:

-- Primary care provider to look after your overall health
+- A primary care doctor to look after your overall health

-- Social worker or therapist to help you cope with emotional and social challenges
+- A social worker or therapist to help you cope with emotional and social challenges

 - How many psoriasis patients do you typically treat each month?